 For instance, hardcore bikers are dedicated to bike miles upon miles despite the weather.
-There are seasons which are harder to bike than others.
+Some seasons are harder to bike than others.
 I’m talking about winter – getting frostbites isn’t nice.

 Okay, now what about during the summer?
-Although it’s evident that winter cycling gloves look way cooler than a good pair of summer gloves, but getting a fingerless gloves are important.
+Although it’s evident that winter best cycling gloves look way cooler than a good pair of summer gloves, but getting fingerless gloves are important.

-Now, these gloves are padded and textured.
+Now, these best cycling gloves are padded and textured.
 It means you’ll be able to grip the handle of the bike better, and it lets you ride comfortably due to its cushioning.

 Even if you’re a professional biker, the chances of you falling is still there.
 If you’re equipped with mitts, it’ll save your hands from experiencing cuts and abrasions.